micheledinelli/huffman-coding/README.md

 Command line application to try Huffman code for lossless file compression.

 > [!IMPORTANT]
-> This is still a work in progress.
-The whole decompression has to be added and there is room for performance improvement.
->
-> The cli still supports `txt` files only.
+> The cli still supports `txt` files only

 Huffman code is a type of optimal prefix code.
 The process of finding or using such a code is Huffman coding, an algorithm developed by [David A. Huffman](https://en.wikipedia.org/wiki/David_A._Huffman).
 Huffman algorithm is a greedy algorithm that uses a frequency-sorted binary tree and generates "prefix-free codes", in other words the bit string representing some particular symbol is never a prefix of the bit string representing any other symbol.

 ### How it works